 Yet, one theme prominent in female literature is the heroic rapist.
 A mysterious, dangerous man whose sinister charisma is irresistible to women.
-(Why Men Are The Way They Are, Berkley edition/September 1988, Warren Farrell, Ph.D., p 85) Brownmiller attributes this to men: "Throughout history no theme grips the masculine imagination with greater constancy and less honor than the myth of the heroic rapist."
-(Against Our Will, Susan Brownmiller, p 320) As proof, she quotes from an ancient Roman poet, a passage from an Ian Fleming novel, and Genghis Kahn -- reputable and timely sources all, to be sure.
+(Why Men Are the Way They Are, by Warren Farrell, Ph.D.)
+Brownmiller attributes this to men: "Throughout history no theme grips the masculine imagination with greater constancy and less honor than the myth of the heroic rapist."
+(Against Our Will: Men, Women, and Rape, Susan Brownmiller, pp 320) As proof, she quotes from an ancient Roman poet, a passage from an Ian Fleming novel, and Genghis Kahn -- reputable and timely sources all, to be sure.

 While it may be true that, historically and in some cultures, men have admired the "heroic" rapist, now it seems he is most popular with women.